 PVC Foam, An Economical Solution for Die Cut HVAC and Appliance Applications

-In this installment of our material Q & A series, we again feature John Berchulc, Regional Sales Manager for FoamSeal, Inc. He discusses the features and benefits of FoamSeal’s custom engineered PVC (Polyvinyl Chloride) foams as an economical solution for appliance and HVAC applications.
+This installment of our material Q & A series features John Berchulc, Regional Sales Manager for FoamSeal, Inc. In it, John discusses the features and benefits of FoamSeal’s custom-engineered PVC (Polyvinyl Chloride) foams as an economical solution for various common appliance and HVAC applications.

-What are some examples of where and how PVC gaskets are used in the appliance and HVAC industries?
+What are examples of where and how PVC gaskets are used within the appliance and HVAC industries?

-Compressible PVC foam gaskets provide a long-lasting seal against moisture, drafts, dust, and light while cushioning vibrations and deadening sounds.
+Compressible PVC foam gaskets provide a long-lasting seal against moisture, drafts, dust, and light while cushioning vibrations and providing sound insulation.
 Their soft, pliable nature helps them conform well to irregular surfaces.
-Gaskets fabricated from PVC are used in an array of home appliances, including washers, dryers, refrigerators and more.
+Gaskets fabricated from PVC are used in many home appliances, including clothes washers and dryers, refrigerators, and dishwashers.

 For example, we offer:

 - HT 70 is high temp UL 94HF1 rated material that is also flame retardant.
-It is a high performing for electrical close out panels and other internal HVAC parts.
+It is high performing for electrical close-out panels and other internal HVAC parts.

-What else can you tell us about your PVC foam products?
+What else can you tell us about Novagard Foam Seal PVC foam products?

-Our PVC foams are a cost effective solution that achieve performance levels typically found in more expensive materials.
-In general, our closed-cell PVC foams are ideal for an array of home appliance and HVAC applications because they:
+Novagard Foam Seal PVC foams are a cost-effective solution that achieves performance levels usually reserved for more expensive materials.
+In general, Foam Seal closed-cell PVC foams are ideal for an array of home appliance and HVAC applications because they:

 - Provide cushioning against shock and vibration